bryanfranklyn/xytation/README.md

 Categories will be in the following.

 1. Prioritization for "Paid for" streaming services ex.
-Netflix, Dstv, Twitch, Showmax, Amazon streaming service(Any input would be appreciated and credit would be givin accordingly)
+Netflix, Dstv, Twitch, Showmax, Amazon streaming service(Any input would be appreciated and credit would be given accordingly)
 2. Game Prioritization this will include respective most common platforms: Playstaion, Xbox, Epic Games, Steam, Riot Games, Blizzard Games. *note - game ip automatically included in the list any additional ip's are welcome*
 3. Pihole Lists will be coming soon.
 4. Whatsapp list will be included, Skype still in progress...